Blue Carbon Accelerator Fund

 Carbon benefits

-The term ‘blue carbon’ recognises the ability of these ecosystems to capture and store large amounts of carbon in their soils, roots and plants making them a significant ‘carbon sink’.
-Mangroves store three to five times more carbon per area than terrestrial forests.
-That’s why restoring and protecting coastal ecosystems is so important.
-Sadly these ecosystems are often destroyed to make way for developments.
-This releases vast amounts of carbon into the atmosphere, further fuelling climate change.
+The term ‘blue carbon’ recognizes the ability of these ecosystems to capture and store large amounts of carbon in their soils, roots, and plants, making them a significant ‘carbon sink.’
+Mangroves store three to five times more carbon per area than terrestrial forests, so restoring and protecting coastal ecosystems is essential.
+Sadly, these ecosystems are often destroyed to make way for development, which releases vast amounts of carbon into the atmosphere, fueling climate change further.

 Ecosystem benefits

 Coastal ecosystems are some of the most productive on earth.
-They are home to important biodiversity and provide many ecosystem services, such as essential breeding grounds for commercial fish, habitat for threatened marine species such as turtles and dugongs, feeding and staging grounds for migratory birds, stabilise shorelines and purify water flowing into our ocean and reef systems.
+They are home to significant biodiversity and provide many ecosystem services, such as essential breeding grounds for commercial fish, habitat for threatened marine species such as turtles and dugongs, feeding and staging grounds for migratory birds, stabilized shorelines, and purifying water flowing into our ocean and reef systems.
 They also form the basis of many tourist destinations, generating income from ecotourism activities.

 Community benefits

-Coastal blue carbon ecosystems play a vital role in food security and sustaining coastal livelihoods, including by supporting fishing and tourism businesses.
-They also provide a natural barrier that can reduce the impact of storm surges, infrastructure damage and can protect lives.
-The involvement of communities in the set-up, management and execution of carbon restoration projects is crucial to ensure longevity of protection.
-Restoration projects can also directly benefit the communities through local job creation.
+Coastal blue carbon ecosystems play a vital role in food security and sustaining coastal livelihoods by supporting fishing and tourism businesses.
+They also provide a natural barrier that can reduce the impact of storm surges and infrastructure damage and protect lives.
+Communities' involvement in the setup, management, and execution of carbon restoration projects is crucial to ensuring the longevity of protection.
+Restoration projects can also directly benefit communities through local job creation.